MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRule.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceComplianceScheduledActionForRule1>`: Scheduled Action for Rule
+`BODYPARAMETER <IMicrosoftGraphDeviceComplianceScheduledActionForRule>`: Scheduled Action for Rule
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
 Currently scheduled actions are created per policy instead of per rule, thus RuleName is always set to default value PasswordRequired.
-  - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem1[]>]`: The list of scheduled action configurations for this compliance policy.
+  - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
 Compliance policy must have one and only one block scheduled action.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ActionType <DeviceComplianceActionType?>]`: Scheduled Action Type Enum
     - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760
     - `[NotificationMessageCcList <String[]>]`: A list of group IDs to speicify who to CC this notification message to.
     - `[NotificationTemplateId <String>]`: What notification Message template to use

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema